voiio/voiio.github.io/accounts.md

 Make sure to add your name and any picture (does need to be you) to help your new teammates to identify you quicker.

 #### Heroku
-We have Heroku Enterprise, please create an account on heroku and ask your team lead to give you the necessary permissions.
+We use Heroku Teams, please create an account on Heroku and ask your team lead to give you the necessary permissions.

 #### Sentry
 We use GitHub SSO to sign into Sentry.
 Simply go to https://sentry.io/voiio and login via GitHub.